Capital Gains Tax for Basic-Rate Taxpayers 2026/27

 Tom's £25,000 taxable gain is split:

-Although Tom is technically a basic-rate taxpayer on his income, most of his CGT is at 24% because his income leaves very little basic-rate band available.
+Tom is technically a basic-rate taxpayer on his income.
+But most of his CGT is at 24% because his salary leaves very little basic-rate band available for the gain.

 A second example: more headroom available

-With more basic-rate headroom, more of Claire's gain falls at 18% rather than 24%.
+With more headroom in the basic-rate band, more of Claire's gain falls at 18%.

 Can pension contributions reduce CGT?

 Yes, in some cases.
-Pension contributions reduce your taxable income, which can widen the basic-rate band available to absorb capital gains at 18% rather than 24%.
+Pension contributions reduce your taxable income, which widens the basic-rate band available to absorb gains at 18% rather than 24%.

-This interaction between pension contributions and CGT can be meaningful for larger gains.
-A tax adviser can help you model this for your specific situation.
+This interaction matters most for larger gains.
+A tax adviser can model the numbers for your specific position.

 Am I a basic-rate taxpayer?

-You are broadly a basic-rate taxpayer if your gross income (salary, self-employment profit, rental income, etc.) is between £12,571 and £50,270.
-Above £50,270, you move into the higher-rate band and the full gain would be taxed at 24% (unless losses or the exempt amount absorb it).
+You are broadly a basic-rate taxpayer if your gross income — salary, self-employment profit, rental income — is between £12,571 and £50,270.
+Above £50,270, you are in the higher-rate band and the full gain is taxed at 24% (unless losses or the exempt amount absorb it).

-Note that income from dividends follows different bands and rates, and Scottish taxpayers have different income tax bands — though CGT rates are set by the UK Government and apply equally across the UK.
+Dividend income follows different bands and rates.
+Scottish taxpayers also have different income tax bands.
+But CGT rates are set by the UK Government and apply equally across the UK.

 Calculate your exact CGT split